 Being a college student can be pretty challenging.
-You need to attend daily lectures, deal with strict professors, complete dozens of assignments per week and keep your grades up.
+You need to attend daily lectures, deal with strict professors, complete dozens of assignments per week, and keep your grades up.
 While you’re trying to juggle studying, work, socializing, and everything else student life has to offer, the last thing you want to worry about is how to eat healthy in college.
-What’s more, it might be your first time living away from home and having to learn how to shop, cook, and manage your own finances.
+What’s more, it might be your first time living away from home and having to learn how to shop, cook, and manage your finances.

 The good news is that eating healthy at college does not have to be difficult, expensive, or time-consuming!
-I’ve included a college grocery list along with some easy recipes for college students to help you eat healthy at college and save both time and money!
+I’ve included a college grocery list along with some easy recipes for college students to help them eat healthy at college and save both time and money!